 What Is Your Goal in Purchasing Land?

-In this approach, you are purchasing a raw piece of land with the intention of developing the land yourself.
-For example, you could build a complex of townhouses which you will rent out to residential tenants.
+- Buy, develop, and hold: In this approach, you are purchasing a raw piece of land with the intention of developing the land yourself.
+For example, you could build a complex of townhouses that you will rent out to residential tenants.
 You could also decide to build a strip mall, which you could rent out to retail tenants.
 Another option could be to develop a bed and breakfast which you will run and manage.

-In this case, you buy the land with the intention of developing the land yourself and then selling it to an end user.
+- Buy, develop, and sell: In this case, you buy the land with the intention of developing the land yourself and then selling it to an end-user.
 For example, you buy the land, build a new construction home and then sell it to a buyer who wants to live in it.
 As another example, you set up a vineyard and sell it to a buyer who will manage and run the vineyard.

-Finally, you could develop the land and then rent the land to someone else.
-For example, you may buy land and decide to put a parking lot on it because there it not ample parking in the area.
-The owner of a multi-family property nearby asks if they can rent the lot from you because they do not have enough parking for their tenants.
+- Buy, develop, and rent: Finally, you could develop the land and then rent the land to someone else.
+For example, you may buy land and decide to put a parking lot on it because there isn't ample parking in the area.
+The owner of a multi-family property nearby asks if they can rent a lot from you because they do not have enough parking for their tenants.

 Risks to Consider When Buying Land

 An undeveloped piece of land certainly seems to hold endless possibilities.
 However, you will soon discover that there are many restrictions and challenges you will face as you try to develop or sell this land.
 The government may restrict the type of property that can be built or the way the land can be used.
 You may encounter environmental problems, such as flooding or contaminants.

 Five Risks of Buying Land to Be Aware Of

 One major problem you could encounter when buying land is zoning issues with the way the land can be used.
 Every town has a land-use plan.
 This basically divides the town into different areas including commercial, residential, agricultural, industrial, historical, or even mixed-use.